davidtchiu/davidtchiu.github.io/teaching/cs161.thu/lab4.orca/index.md

   - A default constructor should set the sales tax rate to 6.5% (a `double` variable storing 0.065).
 Set all other variables to zero.

-  - A second constructor should take a single argument as input (the sales tax rate).
+  - A second constructor should take a single input argument as input (the sales tax rate).
 Your code should ensure that a valid rate was entered (i.e., can't be negative).
 If a rate is detected as being invalid, you should default the rate to 6.5%.

   - Know this: The thinking-ahead, anticipating possible errors, and writing code to prevent them, is called **Defensive Programming**.
 This is an extremely important programming practice, as it could prevent bugs and security vulnerabilities in your code.